 What Happens When You Fall Behind on Child Support Payments?

-Okay, so when you start slacking on your child support payments, the consequences of arrears can pile up pretty fast.
+When child support payments lapse, the consequences of arrears don’t just accumulate—they trigger enforcement actions that escalate in severity the longer they go unresolved.
 You might get hit with fines, wage garnishments, or even legal trouble.
 Trust me, you don’t want to mess around with falling behind here.

 Legal Consequences of Non-Payment